Are You Overdressing Your Baby This Winter?

 A good rule to follow (for both indoors and out) is to layer them in the same amount of clothing you are comfortable in, plus one more under layer.

-First layer: long sleeve bodysuit, bottoms & tops, socks
+First layer: long sleeve bodysuit, bottoms (boy or girl) tops (boy or girl), socks

 Second layer: long sleeve shirt, baby boy sleep 'n play, or baby girl sleep 'n play